ClarkGuilty/ExtremeEventDetectionESDL/README.md

 # ExtremeEventDetectionESDL

-To read the report open the "   .pdf" file
+The pdf file "report.pdf" includes an overview of the work done so far.
-For test the code, load the jupyter notebook "Seasons_plot.ipynb" in your jupyter hub ESDL workspace.
+To test the code, load the jupyter notebook "Seasons_plot.ipynb" on your jupyter hub ESDL workspace.